Selling A Dry Cleaner Business

 Many dry cleaning businesses incorporate laundry routes into their business model.
-Laundry routes offer pick and up delivery sources to a set of customers within a specific geographic area.
+Laundry routes offer pick-up and delivery services to a set of customers within a specific geographic area.
 Some laundry routes may amount to several hundred customers and thus constitute a very large component of the overall value of the dry cleaning company.
 Most laundry route owners also own dry cleaning plants which makes their costs easier to control.

 Laundry Routes with Low Churn Have High Valuations

 A key metric that buyers use when valuing a laundry route is its churn rate.
-A laundry route’s churn rate is simply the annual rate of its customer losses or customer attrition.
+A laundry route’s churn rate is the annual rate of its customer losses or customer attrition.
 Conversely, a laundry route’s growth rate is the annual rate of its customer additions.
-A laundry route with a high growth rate (and low churn rate) will receive a premium valuation when it comes time to sell.
+A laundry route with a high growth rate (and low churn rate) will receive a premium valuation.
 Moreover, a growing laundry route will be viewed as having a high degree of recurring revenue, which also improves its valuation.